Given the Choice of Experiencing Pain and Nothing, I Would choose Pain. W. Faulkner

 There was a brief rest period when we got mail call late in the afternoon.
+After the command to fall-out, the DSs announced in a loud but friendly voice: Smoke ’em if you got ’em.
+(Typical meaning: Take a break, you might not get another for a while, and don’t forget to field strip your cigarettes.)
 The frequent letters from Marty and Momma were a great morale boost.
-During one of the breaks, a DI asked where I was from.
-When I replied Mississippi, he said to a fellow DI, “He’s a 20 year man . . . never had two pairs of shoes.”
+During one of the breaks, a DS asked where I was from.
+When I replied “Mississippi,” he said to a fellow DS, “He’s a 20-year man . . . never had two pairs of shoes.”
 During the same respite, a trainee was laughing loudly.
-The same DI asked him, what was so damn funny?
-Then the sergeant, without a reply from the soldier quipped for everyone to hear, “I’ve been in the Army 20 year’s and I haven’t heard one damn funny thing.”
+The same DS asked him, what was so damn funny?
+Then the sergeant, without waiting for a reply from the soldier, quipped for everyone to hear, “I’ve been in the Army 20 year’s and I haven’t heard one damn thing that was funny.”

 We trained for 60 straight days and nights, and those of us lucky enough to avoid injury, recycle, or worse had finally met all the requirements and completed U. S. Army Basic Combat Training.
 Despite Sgt.
 Hicks, I graduated BCT, in the upper third of my company of 150, or maybe it was because of him.

 Had my Mississippi experience given men an edge?
 Maybe, but the real test would inaugurate some 9,200 miles from Georgia.